-Rule 416 Block Trades
+Rule 416A Block Trades

-CMSEF's minimum block trade size shall be consistent with minimum block trade sizes set by the CFTC.
-CMSEF shall not permit Participants to execute Swaps as Block Trades below the minimum size set by the CFTC.
+CMSEF's appropriate minimum block sizes shall be consistent with appropriate minimum block sizes set by the CFTC.
+CMSEF shall not permit Participants to execute Swaps as Block Trades below the appropriate minimum block size set by the CFTC.